 The highest spot on the Trans-Canada is Kicking Horse Pass (on the Alberta-BC border, the continental divide) with an elevation of 1643 m, which incidentally is 316 m higher than the Rogers Pass.
 The Rogers Pass portion of the highway was paved in 1962, completing the coast-to-coast highway (see more complete history of the highway).

 We’ve also compiled our list of top “must see” attractions along the way.
-This list has 14 items that we feel charcterizes Canada and the Canadian experience.
-The mid-point of the highway is at Batchwanana Bay, just noth of Sault Ste Marie, Ontario, on the Sault to Wawa segment, which was opened in 1963.
+This list has 14 items that we feel characterizes Canada and the Canadian experience.
+The mid-point of the highway is at Batchwana Bay, just north of Sault Ste Marie, Ontario, on the Sault to Wawa segment, which was opened in 1963.
 We appreciate your feedback.